 When I came on board as marketing director for Primo, they had distributors in the US and Europe with their respective dealer networks.
 Their marketing elements consisted of an outdated website, forum, and a base set of print materials.
-The goal was to restructure the brand and create higher awareness and support the two-step distribution method.
+The ownership did not want to sell directly online, so the focus was on the dealer network.

-The marketing strategy focused on four segments: distributors, dealers, affinity partners, and consumers.
-Each required different types of support, with some overlap on the marketing elements.
-The first step was to change the name from Primo Grills & Smokers to Primo Ceramic Grills and update the logo because it more accurately described the product.
+After performing an audit, the marketing strategy focused on four segments: distributors, dealers, affinity partners, and consumers.
+Each required different types of support, with some overlap in the marketing elements.
+The first step was to change the name from Primo Grills & Smokers to Primo Ceramic Grills because it more accurately described the product.

-Alex was responsible for developing our online presence by creating a new website, social media channels, and email marketing.
-I was responsible for developing and implementing the marketing strategy, deepening our business relationships, customer support, and creative direction.
-The latter involved graphic design, photography, copywriting.
+My support person Alex was responsible for developing our online presence by creating a new website, building content for the social media channels, and an email marketing strategy.
+I was responsible for developing and implementing the marketing strategy, deepening our business relationships, customer support, and creative direction—the latter involved graphic design, photography, and copywriting.

-Our duties overlapped in the areas of asset management, social media moderation, and sales support.
+Our duties overlapped in asset management, social media moderation, and sales support.

-I discovered that two of the essential functions of understanding the buyer persona was reading and responding to the emails that came in from the website and experiential events.
+I discovered that two of the essential functions of understanding the buyer persona were reading and responding to emails from the website and comments at our experiential events.

-Reading and engaging over 5,000 emails from potential and existing customers made helped develop a buyer persona, and the areas to focus on for product improvement and development.
-National events like Barrett Jackson Car Auctions, NASCAR, and partnering with Jack Daniel’s were also a valuable venue to have a conversation with our audience and demonstrate the products.
+I took ownership of the incoming comments on our website by reading and responding to over 5,000 emails from potential and existing customers.
+Product knowledge, product improvement, and development were the main obstacles to creating conversions.
+National events at Barrett Jackson Car Auctions, NASCAR, and partnering with Jack Daniel’s were valuable venues to converse with our audience and demonstrate the products.

-I discovered that it was not about the products; it was about the experience, the ritual of cooking over a fire, the satisfaction of making exceptional food, and enjoying it with others.
+In the end, it was not about the products but the experience, the ritual of cooking over a fire, the satisfaction of making exceptional food, and enjoying it with others.

 This realization inspired the tagline, “When it’s all about the food, it has to be Primo.”

-I should note that a two-person team did all of the creative and marketing work.
-It was performed by me and my support person Alex.
-Others have pointed out that two people couldn’t develop the structure and create the amount of content that came about, but in fact, it is true.
+As a two-person team with a set of influencers and vendors, we accomplished an astonishing amount of work.
+Others have pointed out that two people couldn’t develop, manage, and create the amount of content that came about, but it is true.